 A course in which the basic concepts of arranging music for various groups of instruments are studied.
 After a general survey of the instruments of the orchestra covering ranges, clefs, timbre, special effects, and terminology, techniques of actual orchestration are studied through written projects and analysis of scores.
-Required for music majors pursuing the Bachelor of Music degree with a concentration in composition, choral music education or instrumental music education.
+Required for music majors pursuing the Bachelor of Music degree with a concentration in composition or pre-certification.